Last updated : December 27, 2017

 Prevention of Bribery

-In addition, NTT, NTT East, and NTT West stipulate that bribery is forbidden under the Law Concerning Nippon Telegraph and Telephone Corporation, and that breaches are punishable by law.
+In addition, NTT, NTT East, and NTT West stipulate that bribery is forbidden under the Act on Nippon Telegraph and Telephone Corporation, etc., and that breaches are punishable by law.

 Coordination with Suppliers